What are Retained Earnings?

-Retained Earnings (RE) are the portion of the business’s profits that are not distributed as dividends to shareholders but instead are reserved for reinvestment back into the business.
-Naturally, these funds are used for working capital and fixed asset purchases or allotted for debt obligations.
+Retained Earnings (RE) are the portion of a business’s profits that are not distributed as dividends to shareholders but instead are reserved for reinvestment back into the business.
+Normally, these funds are used for working capital and fixed asset purchases, or allotted for paying off debt obligations.

 Retained Earnings are reported on the balance sheet under the shareholder’s equity section at the end of each accounting period.
-To calculate RE, the beginning retained earning balance is added to the net income or loss and then dividend payouts are subtracted.
+To calculate RE, the beginning RE balance is added to the net income or loss and then dividend payouts are subtracted.
 A summary report called a statement of retained earnings is also maintained, outlining the changes in RE for a specific period.